decentraland/content-service/README.md

 ## Flags

-- `-local=true`: Use this flag to use local storage.
+- `--local`: Use this flag to use local storage.
+- `--local-dir <dir>`: Set the directory you want to store files in, by default `/tmp/`. **IMPORTANT**: Your directory must end with `/`.
-- `-s3=true`: Use this flag to use S3 storage (your environment should be set accordingly).
+- `--s3`: Use this flag to use S3 storage (your environment should be set accordingly).

 ## Running

-To run simply do `make run`.

-This will start an HTTP server using port 8000 and using local storage.
+To run simply you can simply do `make run`.
+This will start the HTTP server using port 8000 and using local storage.

+If you have Go installed locally you can do `go run main.go <flags>`.

 ## Testing